St Mary and St Peter's Church, Harlaxton: Exterior

-The chancel with its side chapels—all c1325-1350 except north chapel early 15th century—are string-coursed: chancel east wall entirely ashlar; south chapel walls ironstone with east wall ashlar above; and north chapel ashlar with ironstone at its east half below a window cill band that continues onto the east wall of chapel and chancel.
+The chancel with its side chapels—all c.
+1325-1350 except north chapel early 15th century—are string-coursed: chancel east wall entirely ashlar; south chapel walls ironstone with east wall ashlar above; and north chapel ashlar with ironstone at its east half below a window cill band that continues onto the east wall of chapel and chancel.
 The chapel parapets are deep crenelated repeats of the tower battlements.
 At the east wall the parapets follow the angled roof line of both chapels and meet a plain coped gable at the east chancel wall.
 Four pinnacles define the corners of the chapels and the edge of the chancel gable.
 The pinnacles, faced with gable and finial devices, are crocketed with grotesques.
 Further pinnacles are placed at the west corner and centre of the south chapel.
 The chancel and north chapel east wall is supported by three-step buttresses—two defining the edge of the chancel, and one at the north chapel corner which is diagonal.
 A two-step angled buttress supports the south chapel east corner.
 A further two buttresses support both chapels on the north and south sides.

 The central chancel east window is of five lights, separated by transom; the ten segments rise to pointed arches with cinquefoils—lobes formed by the overlapping of five circles—and spandrels.
 The chapel window to the north is of four lights, foiled and traceried, with a central quatrefoil rosette.
 The smaller chapel window to the south is of three lights and foiled.
 The chancel and south chapel east windows contain stained glass; the north chapel is clear glazed.
 All three windows are pointed-arched with hood moulds.
 The north chapel north wall contains three windows, one rectilinear centrally placed between two pointed arched.
 The windows are of three lights, clear glazed, and dressed with hood moulds.
 The south chapel south side contains two Tudor windows, both wider than high.
 The window to the east is of two sections, each with three lights with arched cinquefoil heads, and is clear glazed.
 The window to the west is of five lights, again with arched cinquefoil heads, but with panel tracery above.
 Both windows are dressed with flattened arch hood moulds with label stops.
 Beneath the west window is a flattened-arch door opening with oak-panelled iron-studded door set within.